zhangboen/ml_global_flood/README.md

-# Drift_Global_Flood
+# ml_global_flood
-This repository is created to save codes involved in the DRIFT project, which focuses on global flood predictions under climate change.
+This repository is created to save codes involved in the study of machine learning-based global flood projections.